IIM Bangalore Personal Interview ExperiencesRahul Singh

 Me : *thanks to the regular interactions with the leadership team I had a good idea of this* Mentioned how the company has a kind of monopoly in the networking products and how aggressively it tries to maintain that.
 Market developments are closely monitored and any new prospective technology is adopted by R & D or by acquiring smaller companies/start-ups.

 P1 : *excited by the mention of acquisitions & start-ups* Any recent start-up acquisitions by the company?

-P1 : Do you think after an acquisition the smaller company is able to develop as freely as it was developing earlier?
+P1: Do you think after the acquisition the smaller company is able to develop as freely as it was developing earlier?

-P2 : What exactly is happening in the Euro-zone and do you see it affecting Indian economy?
+P2: What exactly is happening in the Euro-zone and do you see it affecting the Indian economy?

 Me : *hearing it as pigs I smiled, was like where did this come from* Told them no, I have no idea.
 P2 looks at P3 ( the alumnus who was silent all along).

-Me : Not much.
+Me: Not much.
 I read about the ongoing trends but not so much of business literature as such.
-P1, P2 & P3 share a glance and then P1 says : ok Nikhil, that will be all.
+P1, P2 & P3 share a glance and then P1 says: ok Nikhil, that will be all.
 All the best.
 I thanked them and made my way out.
-I come out and the guy who was up next says “Bhai, tum to wapis aane ka naam hi le rahe the.
+I come out and the guy who up next said “Bhai, tum to wapis aane ka Naam hi le rahe the.
 You were there for like 35-40 minutes.”
 I didn’t realize how time passed away as I was involved in the conversation really well.
 Also, I later realized that it was me who did most of the talking and explaining to the very few questions posed to me by the panel.
 Overall, the interview was focused on my work-ex, knowledge about my employer company and my take on the current business strategies.
-The panelists were very calm, thorough professionals and gave a lot of opportunity to speak.
+The panelists were very calm, thorough professionals and gave a lot of opportunities to speak.
 It was more of a conversation than an interview.